 The compensating tax is an excise tax imposed on persons using property or services in New Mexico.

 The tax “compensates” for the absence of a gross receipts tax on the purchase of property for use and is intended to protect New Mexico businesses from unfair competition; hence its name.
 New Mexico allows a credit against the compensating tax for sales, use, or similar taxes paid to another state when the buyer acquired the property.
-The compensating tax is imposed at a rate of 5.125% on certain property and 5% on certain services used in New Mexico.
 The Gross Receipts and Compensating Tax Act is compiled as Sections 7-9-1 through 7-9-114 NMSA 1978.